Lived Experience

-Justin has become a sort after speaker giving articulate and engaging talks on gangs, knife crime, youth justice issues, and mental health.
-With firsthand knowledge on these subjects, his talks have become a useful tool for criminology students, youth organizations, schools, colleges, and anyone wanting to learn about the reasons behind some of Britain’s current issues.
-Read the testimonials below.
+Justin has become a sought-after speaker, delivering articulate and engaging presentations on gangs, knife crime, youth justice, and mental health.
+Drawing on his first hand experience, his talks provide invaluable insight for criminology students, youth organisations, schools, colleges, and anyone seeking to understand the underlying causes of some of Britain’s most pressing social issues.

 Dr Maria Trzebiatowska